Riding for Wellness - and so much more.

 Research and Innovation

-Since 1981, we have funded innovative research including discovery-stage science, fellowships for Movement Disorder Specialists, and training the next generation of Parkinson’s research leaders.
-We are proud to have invested in the next generation of researchers and clinicians, many who have continued in the field determined to further our understanding of the disease as well as the care management of people living with Parkinson’s.
+At Parkinson Canada, we bring together researchers to cultivate and support the most leading-edge science.
+Canada is home to some of the world's leading Parkinson's researchers.
+Since 1981, we have funded innovative research including discovery-stage science, fellowships for Movement Disorder Specialists, and training the next generation of Parkinson's research leaders.
+We are proud to have invested in the next generation of researchers and clinicians, many who have continued in the field determined to further our understanding of the disease as well as the care management of people living with Parkinson's.

 Advocacy

 • Parkinson Canada embarked on an initiative to influence the government to increase the funds transferred to provinces and territories for healthcare.
-In early 2023, the federal government announced that they would increase funding by $46 billion.
-Parkinson Canada will ensure that the funds reach the Parkinson’s community, resulting in reduced wait times for treatment and diagnosis.
+In early 2023, the federal government announced that it would increase funding by $46 billion.
+Parkinson Canada will ensure that the funds reach the Parkinson's community, resulting in reduced wait times for treatment and diagnosis.